 This international research project is a collaboration of TSU (Dr Schwanen) with colleagues in Utrecht University (Prof M Dijst and colleagues) and University of São Paulo (Prof Rodrigues da Silva and colleagues) and is part of the 'Sustainable Urban Development' programme which is financed jointly by ESRC, NWO and FAPESP.
 The research at TSU will adopt a broad understanding of infrastructure and develop original empirical and theoretical insights on the basis of comparative research in the UK, the Netherlands and the state of São Paulo in Brazil.
 The activities undertaken by the Oxford team focus on the role of community-led initiatives in London and São Paulo to encourage walking and cycling and in creating infrastructures that are conducive to these practices.
 The Oxford researchers will make an inventory of the heterogeneity of recent community-led initiatives in both cities, covering such issues as what they consist of, who are involved, what the goals are, and who benefits.
 The Oxford team will also critically evaluate if and how such initiatives can contribute to a large-scale transition towards low-carbon urban mobility.
 A mixed-method approach consisting of document analysis, interviews and focus groups will be adopted, and the team will engage with local communities, policymakers, interest groups and other stakeholders in various ways.
 It can be expected that, apart from creating academic outputs, the project will contribute to: social learning among community-led initiatives through the sharing of experiences and good practices; to greater reflexivity about how policy, governance and regulation affect community-led initiatives; and to the creation of more effective support structures for such initiatives.

-For more information and output from this research project, please contact Dr Tim Schwanen.
+For more information and output from this research project, please contact Prof Tim Schwanen.